 Take a look at tips to help make the festive season fun for everyone with a few well planned action points to support your family member on the autism spectrum.
+(We know that this year celebrations might be smaller but it can still be stressful if you are on the autism spectrum)

 The Festive season can be a fun packed frenzied time, but can also be a confusing sensory assault that leaves those on the spectrum overwhelmed and distressed.
 Planning, preparation and some simple adjustments can help to achieve the goodwill we all hope for over the holiday period.